Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 ## zcf.MakeInvitation(offerHook, customProperties)
 - `offerHook` `{OfferHandle => Object}`
 - `customProperties` `{Object}`
-- Returns: `{Payment}`
+- Returns: `{Invite}`

 Make a credible Zoe invite for the associated smart contract.
-The invite is a `Payment` minted from Zoe's internal `inviteMint`.
-It can be used in `zoe.offer` for the holder of it to participate in this contract.
+The Invite is a `Payment` minted from Zoe's internal `inviteMint`.
+It can be used in `E(zoe).offer` for the holder of it to participate in this contract.

 When an offer is submitted via the invitation, `offerHook` will be invoked in the contract with a handle for the offer.
 The result of the